poteto/ember-changeset-validations/README.md

 #### `date`

-Validates various properties of a date.
 This API accepts valid Date objects or a Date in milliseconds since Jan 1 1970.
 Strings are currently not supported.
 It is recommended you use use native JavaScript or you library of choice.

 ```js